-• IV.A.1.a. - h.
-SUBSTANTIAL COMPLIANCE
+- IV.A.1.a. h.
+SUBSTANTIAL COMPLIANCE - The County ACH and ACH Mental Health established policies and procedures that are consistent with the provisions of this Remedial Plan requirement as listed above. - IV.A.2.
+SUBSTANTIAL COMPLIANCE - The County's policies and procedures are revised as necessary, to reflect all of the Remedial Plan measures described in this Remedial Plan.

-- The County ACH and ACH Mental Health established policies and procedures that are consistent with the provisions of this Remedial Plan requirement as listed above. - IV.A.2.
-SUBSTANTIAL COMPLIANCE - The County's policies and procedures are revised as necessary, to reflect all of the Remedial Plan measures described in this Remedial Plan. - IV.A.3.
-SUBSTANTIAL COMPLIANCE - ACH Mental Health continues to operate its acute inpatient program and its Outpatient Psychiatric Pod (OPP) program.
+- IV.A.3.
+PARTIAL COMPLIANCE - ACH Mental Health continues to operate its acute inpatient program and its Outpatient Psychiatric Pod (OPP) program.
 The County established a new Intensive Outpatient Program (IOP) for inmates who require a higher level of outpatient psychiatric care than what is provided in the OPP program. - MH added three social work staff to the Acute Psychiatric Unit; these staff provide therapeutic interventions, crisis intervention, group therapy, case management, and coordination of MDTs. - MH administration has daily bed assignment/utilization meetings with SSO Custody to review movement between the IOP, OPP, and the Acute Psychiatric Unit.
 This includes admissions, discharges, and MH recommendations for housing. - The plan to increase high security/high acuity IOP beds to serve patients with SMI who are housed in Administrative Segregation was implemented - an additional 8 IOP female beds were added at the Main Jail in late May/early June 2022 and 24 male IOP beds were implemented in September 2022 at the RCCC. - MH reallocated EOP staff to support expansion of the high acuity/high security IOP as staffing for the additional IOP beds was not included in the budget augmentation for FY 2022/23.
-Reallocation of EOP staff reduced the capacity of patients that can be served in EOP.
-ACH will be proposing growth next FY budget to replace the EOP reallocation. - ACH Medical, MH, and SSO Custody held multiple space planning meetings to discuss an interim proposal to move the Acute Psychiatric Unit to the 3rd floor to increase bed capacity for the Acute Unit from 17 to 38.
-Of those cells, 10 cells have been designated for use as the Suicidal Inmate Temporary Housing Unit (SITHU).
-This proposal was presented to the Board of Supervisors and approved on December 8, 2022. - IV.A.4.
-PARTIAL COMPLIANCE - ACH Mental Health operates its non-acute mental health programs IOP, OPP, and Enhanced Outpatient Program/General Population-Mental Health consistent Remedial Plan requirements. - EOP currently serves 275 patients; services include crisis intervention, case management, care coordination, advocacy, discharge planning, and therapeutic interventions including 1:1 and group programming. - Implementation of MDTs began for patients participating in EOP.
+Reallocation of EOP staff reduced the capacity of patients that can be served in EOP in FY 2022/23. - MH received mid-year budget augmentation in FY 2023/24, which restored EOP positions and increased EOP service capacity to 525 patients. - ACH Medical, MH, and SSO Custody continue to hold space planning meetings to discuss an interim proposal to increase the Acute Psychiatric Unit (APU) beds. - MH submitted a budget request to increase staffing to allow for 30 additional IOP beds (20 men, 10 women) for the 23/24 budget year.
+Planning meetings have been held with SSO to determine their staffing and space needs to accommodate this increase. - Partial Compliance is due to the need for more APU and IOP beds.
+Until this occurs, this provision will remain in partial compliance. - IV.A.4.
+PARTIAL COMPLIANCE - ACH Mental Health operates its non-acute mental health programs IOP, OPP, and Enhanced Outpatient Program/General Population-Mental Health consistent Remedial Plan requirements. - EOP currently serves 275 patients; services include crisis intervention, case management, care coordination, advocacy, discharge planning, and therapeutic interventions including 1:1 and group programming. - MH received mid-year budget augmentation in FY 2023/24 which restored EOP positions and increased EOP service capacity to 525 patients.